newrelic/FY23SKO-OaC/Part_3-Deploying_New_Relic.md

 }
 ```

-Once you copied the code into the `aws-ec2.tf` file and saved.
+Once you copied the code into the `aws-ec2.tf` file and saved it.
 Run `terraform apply` to spin up your EC2 instance.

 You will get a long output that looks something like this: